take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 - Java SDK can be downloaded [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

 ## github account
 Since this bootcamp uses git it is mandatory to have a github account.
+If you already have an account you can skip creating one and Fork https://github.com/jeroenschepens/bootcamp-jenkins-example
-- Go to [Github](www.github.com) and create a user account.
+- Go to [Github](http://www.github.com) and create a user account.
 - go to [the bootcamps repo](https://github.com/jeroenschepens/bootcamp-jenkins-example)
 - Fork the repository into your own account.
+- clone the repo locally

+if you're unsure how to use GitHub it is advised to do the [Hello World](https://guides.github.com/activities/hello-world/) course.
+Or [check out the video guides](https://www.youtube.com/githubguides) the actions you need to focus on are
+- Fork
+- Clone
+- Commit
+- Push

+or ask one of the instructors to help out

 # of we moeten iets kunnen met local git repos. is mij niet geluk.
 Heb daarom een instructie toegevoegd om te forken.